 So I agreed.
 And then began to wonder just what I would see on this tour.

 Even in its duller moments it would surely still be of interest to me.
 What with the knowledge that the backcloth to this journey – the countryside and towns and people and culture of Britain – having contributed something, someway, to who I am.

 But would I find it frustrating?
 Never living up to my idea of what the country should be?
 What I hoped it would be?

 Would seeing many of these places in my home country for the first time, plus through the eyes of my accompanying Greek travelling partner – my Giristroula as they say in Greece for a girl who likes to wander – give me a unique view into the land of my birth?

-Or would it leave me as dispossessed and disoriented as my companion?
+Or would it leave me as dispossessed and disoriented as her?

 We all know the clichés of the character of the country: drink tea, walk dog, talk weather, turn up, muck in and form orderly queue.
 But is any of it true?

 And would meeting my fellow countrymen, alongside my Giristroula, give me a new insight into this chimerical idea of Britishness?
 Or would it leave me as clueless as before?